himajin-no-tameiki/vtuber-tl-clip/Fusion_Expression.md

 Yes and no. Variables defined in expressions are local to each frame, and you cannot do something like referencing the previous value of a variable.

-On the other hand, variables defined in Frame Render Scripts, Start Render Scripts, and End Render Scripts DO persist across frames.
+On the other hand, variables defined in Frame Render Scripts, Start Render Scripts, and End Render Scripts (which you can find on Settings tab of any node) DO persist across frames.
 However, it doesn't work in the way you'd expect.
 A Frame Render Script of a node is run every time the node is asked to render a frame, and that happens whenever you preview a frame at any point, which means it's not executed in order from start to finish.

 ## Does scaling an image down and then up lose the quality?